 It is the responsibility of the compliance officer of an organization to guarantee that all of the company’s computer systems and networks are safe and follow all of the relevant government and industry requirements.

-This profession does not require someone to have a strong understanding of computer code; instead, it requires them to have a strong understanding of current regulations and legislation surrounding cybersecurity practices and concepts.
+This profession does not require someone to have a strong understanding of computer code; instead, it requires a strong understanding of current regulations and legislation surrounding cybersecurity practices and concepts.

 Security Auditor

 A security auditor is responsible for conducting audits according to the organizational policies and regulatory requirements that are in place.
-They evaluate security measures and present practices in close collaboration with the IT department of an organization.
+They evaluate security measures and present practices in close collaboration with the organization’s IT department.

 This position does not require someone to be able to write complicated code or design software programs from scratch; nevertheless, it does demand persons to have a thorough knowledge of legislation and current best practices within the sector.
 Instead, after these programs have been established, a security auditor will evaluate them to determine whether or not they comply with regulations and how effective they are.